douglasmacdonald/douglasmacdonald.github.io/index.md

 # The slow collapse

 In temperate climates, like the UK, native oyster beds play a role similar to tropical coral reefs.
+And like coral reefs, when native oyster beds collapse then all the other species that utilised that environment also disappear.
+This leaves barren expanses and transient species.